srikanth-mk/wasmtex-playground/README.md

 ### LaTeX Packages

 The Docker image includes `texlive-full`, which provides comprehensive LaTeX package support.
-If you need additional packages, modify the Dockerfile in the `texlive-ondemand/` directory.
+Additional packages can be included via the default assets system or by modifying the Dockerfile in the `texlive-ondemand/` directory.

+### Default Assets Configuration

+The default assets system can be customized by:
+- Modifying the ZIP file structure and contents
+- Adding more file types to the loading logic
+- Customizing the asset status display

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly
+4. Test thoroughly (including default assets functionality)
 5. Submit a pull request

 ## Support